MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/eDiscovery-investigation.md

 ## Advanced eDiscovery

 Some Microsoft Teams content can also be searched and preserved using the [Advanced eDiscovery workflow](https://docs.microsoft.com/microsoft-365/compliance/overview-ediscovery-20).
-While eDiscovery provides a range of search, hold, and export functionality, advanced eDiscovery gives compliance admins more tools to identify data sources and analyze their contents.
+While eDiscovery provides a range of search, hold, and export functionality, advanced eDiscovery gives compliance administrators more tools to identify data sources and analyze their contents.

 ### Advanced eDiscovery custodian workflow for Teams content

 Custodians might be a member of various teams.
 You can capture Teams content that is relevant to these custodians.
 For background and instructions on the custodian workflow, see [Advanced eDiscovery workflow](https://docs.microsoft.com/microsoft-365/compliance/overview-ediscovery-20).

 After adding a custodian, click the **Next** button, then the **Add** button.
 A window then displays that prompts you to select additional locations, which will show you all of the custodian's memberships and the corresponding SharePoint site locations for their data.
-From all of these teams and data sources, you can choose the content you want to use for eDiscovery, then place that user and all the data sources that you've identified on hold.
+From all of these data sources and teams, you can choose the content you want to use for eDiscovery, then place that user and all the data sources that you've identified on hold.

 You can select whether to include their Exchange content, their OneDrive content, or both.
-Exchange content includes all of that user's application content in their mailboxes, such as their email, the Teams content that is stored in their mailbox, and so on.
+Exchange content includes all of the application content in the user's mailboxes, such as their email, the Teams content that is stored in their mailbox, and so on.
 The OneDrive content includes not only the user's content, but also all of the Teams content that is stored in OneDrive, such as 1:1 chats, 1:N chats, and files shared in chats.

-You also have the option to associate any team the custodian is a member of, which means channel chat messages and files the custodian has access to are included.
+You also have the option to associate any team the custodian is a member of so that channel chat messages and files the custodian has access to are included.
 Additionally, any other team can be associated with a custodian.
 For more information, see [Add custodians to an Advanced eDiscovery case](https://docs.microsoft.com/microsoft-365/compliance/add-custodians-to-case).

 > [!NOTE]
 > eDiscovery of messages and files in [private channels](private-channels.md) works differently than in standard channels.
 To learn more, see [eDiscovery of private channels](#ediscovery-of-private-channels).